FUB-HCC/hcds-intro-to-profile-area-2022/README.md

     3. How useful is LIME for a non-data-scientist (e.g. non-ML-experts or designer)?
 Why?
     4. What questions is LIME able to answer?
 Why?
     5. Would you incorporate tools like LIME into your data science practice?
+6. (Optional) Play around with LIME and different datasets or models.
+Are you able to generate some helpful explanations?

 ***